AdelleKing/bytheglass/readme.md

 *  I'd like to be able to add the reveiews left on the wines added to the main page.
 But because of the varying lengths meant the page formatting was misaligned.
 ![wine reviews](testing/bug2.png)

-* There is some white spce on the home page which I am unable to remove.
+* There is some white space on the home page which I am unable to remove.
 ![main page reviews](testing/bug3.png)

 ## **Deployment**
-I deployed the page on Heroku via the following procedure: -

-1. From the project's [repository](https://github.com/AdelleKing/Travel), go to the **Settings** tab.
-2. From the left-hand menu, select the **Pages** tab.
-3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
-4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
+I website has been added to Git and GitHub to enable version control.
+I then uploaded it to heroku for hosting.
+I was also able to obtain a custom domain www.thehumblegrape.com to further add a professional finish to the site.

 ***
 ## **Credits**